jbernhard/osu-hydro/README.md

 If `InitialURead = 0`, only the energy density is required.
 Alternatively, set `IEin = 1` and provide the entropy density `sd.dat`.

-All files must contain square block-style grids and nothing else (comments will not work).
+All files must contain square block-style grids and nothing else (no comments).

-The grid size depends on the `LS` (lattice size) parameter: grid size = 2\*LS + 1.
+__WARNING__:
-The grid step is hard-coded to 0.1 fm.
+_The input data files must have precisely the expected grid, as described above in [grid settings](#grid-settings).
-So e.g. with the default `LS = 130`, the grid is 261x261 from -13 to +13 fm.
+This is not checked by the code._

 During time evolution, the code prints out a line for each timestep